-With spacious, comfortable guest suites and a massive waterpark with diversions for adults and children alike, Great Wolf Lodge proves to be the perfect playground for traveling families.
-The waterpark is housed indoors for year-round enjoyment and it features water slides, tube rides, and surf simulators — for starters.
+With spacious, comfortable guest suites and a massive water park with diversions for adults and children alike, Great Wolf Lodge in Williamsburg proves to be the perfect playground for traveling families.
+The water park is housed indoors for year-round enjoyment and it features water slides, tube rides and surf simulators — for starters.
 There's also a shallow zero-entry pool with geysers and fountains as well as several hot springs.
-Beyond water sports, the lodge offers a number of land-based activities, including an exhilarating ropes course suspended high in the air, a mini-golf course, and a bowling alley.
-Guestrooms — decorated with rustic natural timber — are basic but comfortable, and come with TVs, full bathrooms, and kitchen appliances such as microwaves, mini-fridges, and coffeemakers.
-Several onsite restaurants serve contemporary American cuisine while a Dunkin Donuts outpost will appeal to little ones with a sweet tooth.
+Beyond water sports, the lodge offers a number of land-based activities, including an exhilarating ropes course suspended high in the air, a mini-golf course and a bowling alley.
+Guestrooms — decorated with rustic natural timber — are basic but comfortable, and come with TVs, full bathrooms and kitchen appliances such as microwaves, mini-fridges and coffeemakers.
+Several onsite restaurants serve contemporary American cuisine while a Dunkin' Donuts outpost will appeal to little ones with a sweet tooth.

 Best B&B: Inn at the Canal